 Material or updates received under separate cover (before or after the deadline date) will not be accepted.

 The collection, use and disclosure of personal information provided to NSERC are outlined in the following policy statements:

 The information you provide in your application is collected under the authority of the Natural Sciences and Engineering Research Council Act.
 NSERC is subject to the Access to Information Act and the Privacy Act (ATIP).
 The information you provide is stored in a series of NSERC data banks described in Info Source.

 Help with the NSERC On-line System

-NSERC will accept applications under Category 1 for equipment with a total net cost of up to $250,000, provided the applicant is able to secure funding from other sources to bring the amount requested from NSERC to $150,000 or less.
+NSERC will accept applications for equipment with a total net cost of more than $150,000 up to $250,000, provided the applicant can secure funding from other sources to bring the amount requested from NSERC to $150,000 or less.
 This funding must be in place and confirmed at the time that the application is submitted.
-Such sources may include contributions from NSERC Discovery Grants held by the applicant or co-applicants.
+Such sources may include NSERC Discovery Grants held by the applicant or co-applicants.
 The use of other types of NSERC grants is permitted, provided a prior written authorization is obtained from NSERC.

-NSERC will pay some or all of the applicable taxes as well as some of the shipping and handling expenses, as long as the overall grant does not exceed $150,000.
+NSERC will pay a portion or all of the applicable taxes as well as of the shipping and handling expenses, as long as the overall grant does not exceed $150,000.
 The applicant will be responsible for any amount in excess of $150,000.

 Title of Proposal

-The title should describe the equipment applied for.
-It will be used for publication purposes.
+The title should describe the equipment applied for and will be used for publication purposes.
 It should not contain a company or trade name.
 Spell out scientific symbols and acronyms.

-Enter the time devoted (in hours per month) to the use of the equipment or facility.
+Enter the estimated time that will be devoted (in hours per month) to the use of the equipment or facility.